 “You’ll come early, right?”
-She dangled a glittery card in front of him.
+Two manicured fingers dangled a glittery card in front of him.

 Ugh.
-Olivia’s infamous holiday ball.
-Snow or no snow, December 21st rolled around, and everyone who was anyone would receive a personalized invitation to the party of the year.
+Olivia’s annual ice skating party.
+Every year, snow or no snow, December rolled around—and everyone who’s anyone in Charles Dodgson High received a personalized invitation to the party of the year.

 Not that I knew any of that first hand, of course.
-Olivia never invited . . . my type.
-The day I received a snazzy invite with the name Alice Leira calligraphed in fancy ink would be the day pigs flew.
-But what happened next was something I couldn’t have predicted, even with a crystal ball.
-My eyes widened.
+Olivia never invited…my type.
+The day I receive a snazzy invite with the name Alice Leira calligraphed on it will be the day my fictional characters came to life.

-Andrew had made the Honor Roll almost every semester, volunteered at an alpaca farm during summers, and even shared my zodiac sign of Gemini, and—according to my dubiously innocent Google searches—even identified as an INFJ, my favorite of all the Myer-Briggs types.
+For starters, Andrew made the Honor Roll almost every semester, volunteered at the local aquarium in the summers, shared my zodiac sign of Gemini, and—according to my dubiously innocent Google searches—even identified as an INFJ, my favorite of all the Myer-Briggs types.
 His only tragic flaw was hanging with the likes of Olivia.
-The thought thoroughly nauseated me.

 I clicked my tongue.
 Why was I getting worked up over them?
 As if Andrew and I would ever become canon.
-Even getting noticed by your out-of-reach senpai stood more of a chance.
+Even getting noticed by an out-of-reach senpai stood more of a chance.
 Still, my heart did a wicked little victory dance as I watched them interact.
 Something about their usual casual chemistry was off today.

 Olivia narrowed her eyes.
 “On a Saturday night?”

 A frown marred her pretty face.
-“But you can hang out with your friends anytime.
-My Christmas party only comes once a year.
-Besides, I’m putting a two-page spread of it in the yearbook—perk of being yearbook editor.”
-She peered at him through her mascara slathered lashes and wiggled her brow.
-“So, when can I expect you?”
+“But my Christmas party only comes once a year.
+Plus, I’m putting a two-page spread about it in the yearbook—perk of being the yearbook photographer.”
+She peered at him through her mascaraed lashes.
+“You should have at least half a page to yourself.”

-“Tempting as that sounds, I can’t bail on them last minute.”
-Andrew shrugged and offered her an apologetic smile.
+“Tempting, but I can’t bail on them last minute.”

-He shook his head, but this time met her gaze.
-“Sorry, Olivia . . .
+Andrew shook his head, but this time he held her gaze.
+“Sorry, Olivia.
 I just can’t.”

-For a split second, I could’ve sworn Olivia’s winter blue eyes turned glossy.
-But before I could tell for sure, one of the librarians shushed the pair and disappeared into the printing room.
-Wordlessly, Olivia tucked the invite into her purse, her curtained hair covering her face.
+For a second, I could’ve sworn Olivia’s winter blue eyes turned glossy.
+Before I could tell for sure though, one of the librarians shushed the pair, then disappeared into the office across the hall.
+Wordlessly, Olivia tucked the invite into her purse, letting her long, ombre locks conceal her face.
 She took a breath, collected herself, and sauntered back to her squad.

 I frowned.
 A part of me almost felt bad for her.
 Almost.
-I found it hard to garner sympathy towards a super Slytherin.
-The girl made Draco Malfoy look like a cinnamon roll.
+I found it hard to have sympathy for a girl who had dropped me as a friend in fifth grade…

-With a deep breath, I returned my attention to my laptop screen and cracked my knuckles.
+Shaking off my thoughts, I returned my attention to my laptop screen and cracked my knuckles.
 I had more important things to do than fret over some silly, only slightly amazing Christmas party.
-Like uploading my Winterland fanfiction by midnight.
-After months of working on it, I had gathered a slew of Winterlanders on Tumblr following my fanfic updates regularly.
-I knew they’d be waiting for the finale to go live tonight as promised.
-My lips turned up in a half smile.
+Like uploading my fanfiction by midnight.
+After months of working on it, I had gathered a slew of Winterlanders on Tumblr who followed my fanfic updates regularly.
+I knew they’d be waiting for the newest chapter to go live tonight as promised.
+My lips curved into a small smile.
 One wouldn’t want to disappoint fangirls.

 “Hey there, Hogwarts.
 What do we have here?”

 I didn’t know how long Olivia had stood there, but it’d been long enough for her to find the Winterland manga hidden in my textbook.
 Her slender hand curled around its crisp, white pages, holding them captive.
-Distaste clung to her angular features, making her face look sharper than usal.
-She eyed me like I was that weird kid in class who liked anime—which admittedly, I was.
+Distaste clung to her angular features, making her face look sharper than usual.
+She eyed me like I was that weird kid in class who liked anime—which self-admittedly, I was.

 With two fingers, Olivia dangled my manga upside down as if to avoid nerd cooties.
 Her girl squad swarmed her.
 Claire, her best friend, and a pair of brunette twins named Isabella and Anastasia watched the scene in glee.
 Outnumbered, I mustered some bravado in my voice.
 “Forgot you don’t know how to read?”

 “Oh, very funny, Alice.”
-Olivia flipped through the graphic novel and scruntched her lip.
+Olivia flipped through the manga and scrunched her face.
 “You’ve got to be kidding me.
-Aren’t you a little too old for Pokémon?”
-Her girl squad did an infuriating whisper-giggle into each other’s ears.
+Aren’t you a little old for Pokémon?”
+Her girl squad broke into an infuriating whisper-giggle, cupping hands around each others’ ears.

 My cheeks burned.
 “It’s not Pokémon.
 It’s called Winterland.”

-I stared at the Chemistry textbook on the desk and whispered under my breath, “Bismuth-technetium-hydrogen.”
+I stared at the Chemistry textbook on my desk and whispered under my breath, “Bismuth-technetium-hydrogen.”

-Olivia arched a flawless eyebrow.
+Olivia raised a flawless eyebrow.
 “What did you say?”

-A wave of hushed whispers traversed the library.
-Olivia took in the image of a kemonomimi – a half-rabbit, half-human character named Usagi.
-“Honestly, Alice, I don’t understand the appeal of this unless you’re a ten year old boy.”
-She tossed the manga onto my desk, her gaze drifting to my laptop screen.
+“Honestly, Alice, I don’t understand the appeal of this unless you’re a ten-year-old boy.”
+Olivia tossed the manga onto my desk in boredom.
+Her gaze drifted to my laptop screen.
 A shadow of a smile touched her lips.